Kentucky

 TIA's Taxpayer Burden™ measurement incorporates both assets and liabilities, not just pension debt.

-Kentucky's reported net position is understated by $7.7 billion, largely because the state delays recognizing gains resulting from decreases in retirement liabilities.
+Kentucky's reported net position is understated by $364 million, largely because the state delays recognizing gains resulting from decreases in retirement liabilities.

-The state's financial report was released 165 days after its fiscal year end, which is considered timely according to the 180 day standard.
+The state's financial report was released 209 days after its fiscal year end, which is considered untimely according to the 180 day standard.

 Prior Years' TIA Data